 There are two reasons for this.
-Firstly, a physical book has fixed, numbered pages – an e-book does not.
+Firstly, a physical book has fixed, numbered pages—a reflowable e-book does not.
 Your e-reader allows you to read in page-like chunks, but the text as a whole is a fluid thing.
 Secondly, most e-reading devices allow the reader to adjust text sizes to suit their eyesight.
 Some allow them to choose typefaces too, amongst other ad-hoc style tweaks beyond your control as the book creator.

-Layout, therefore, is not fixed in e-books.
-The possibilities of layout that you have in a printed book are just not there in an electronic one.
+Layout, therefore, is not fixed in these e-books.
+The possibilities of layout that you have in a printed book are just not there in an electronic one like this.

 Consider the value a book designer can bring to your project